 Christopher R. Izzo (CEMWG member, ETB sub-group member)

-I'm a retired city planner who worked for the Maryland-National Capital Park and Planning Commission (M-NCPPC) and as a private consultant resulting in 30 years of planning experience.
-I also have experience as a transportation planner and while working at M-NCPPC, was a member of the MWCOG Travel Forecasting Subcommittee.
-I was a project manager for the Joint Land Use Study for Joint Base Andrews and the Sub-region 6 Master Plans.
+Chris Izzo is a retired city planner who worked for the Maryland-National Capital Park and Planning Commission (M-NCPPC) and as a private consultant resulting in 30 years of planning experience.
+He also has experience as a transportation planner and while working at M-NCPPC was a member of the MWCOG Travel Forecasting Subcommittee.
+He was a project manager for the Joint Land Use Study for Joint Base Andrews and the Sub-region 6 Master Plans.

-My thesis topic, while attending graduate school, was The Role of the Federal, State and Local Government in Coastal Zone Management in Maryland.
-This was the beginning of my interest in sea level rise and Climate Change in general.
-I have followed the topic throughout my career and incorporated ideas into the plans and projects I have worked on.
-My interest in the topic continues and has allowed me to teach a course on Climate Change at Frederick Community College’s Institute for Learning in Retirement.
+His thesis topic, while attending graduate school, was The Role of the Federal, State and Local Government in Coastal Zone Management in Maryland.
+This was the beginning of his interest in sea level rise and Climate Change in general.
+He has followed the topic throughout his career and incorporated ideas into the plans and projects he has worked on.
+His interest in the topic continues and he taught a course on Climate Change at Frederick Community College’s Institute for Learning in Retirement